Safeguarding

 Grange Infant School Safeguarding Team

-Mrs E Rudman - Assistant Principal, Deputy Designated Safeguarding Lead, English, Phase, Phonics Lead and Early Reading Lead, ECT Mentor, PGCE Mentor and DfE Literacy Specialist
+Mrs E Rudman - Assistant Headteacher, Deputy Designated Safeguarding Lead, English, Phase, Phonics Lead and Early Reading Lead, ECT Mentor, PGCE Mentor and DfE Literacy Specialist

 Mrs F Ambrose - Deputy Designated Safeguarding Lead, Senior Leadership and DfE Literacy Specialist & EYFS Joint Lead